damncabbage/damncabbage.github.io.old/source/_posts/2011-10-25-bridging-the-divide-testing-with-timecop.markdown

 entry.valid? # => true
 {% endcodeblock %}

 Pretty simple.
-Let's set up some basic tests; we'll fill the missing ones in later:
+To start with, let's just get a taste of how to test something like this with Timecop; we'll go through the nitty-gritty of setting it up a little further on.

+Here's a bare-bones [RSpec](http://rspec.info) test, with the easiest test case filled out:

 {% codeblock lang=ruby %}
 require 'spec_helper'
+require 'timecop'

 describe Competition do
-  let :competition do
+  let!(:competition) do
     # Opens a day from now, closes a day after that.
+	day = 86400
-  	Competition.new(:open => Time.now + 86400, :close => Time.now + 86400*2)
+    Competition.new(:open => Time.now + day, :close => Time.now + day*2)
   end

   it "should reject early entries" do
     entry = competition.enter(:name => "Bert")
     entry.valid?.should == false
     entry.errors.should include("Too early!")
   end

   it "should accept timely entries" do